 If your dog needs a little extra therapy, you may be interested to know that you can also get insurance cover for:

-Every dog is unique, so if you think that your dog needs some of these extra types of care it is definitely worth while getting the relevant insurance policy for them.
+Every dog is unique, so if you think that your dog needs some of these other types of care, it is worthwhile getting the relevant insurance policy for them.

 What is not covered by dog insurance policies?

 So far, we have looked at what dog insurance cover will pay for, and as you can see this involves quite a lot!
 However, please do bear in mind that usually there are certain vital things that dog insurance cover will not apply to.
 These include:

 - The cost of what the American Society for the Prevention of Cruelty to Animals has deemed to be an ‘inhumane treatment’ of your dog, namely ear cropping, tail docking or claw removal.